tbeucler/2024_TROPICANA_ML/README.md

-# 2024_TROPICANA_ML
+# Welcome to the 2024 TROPICANA workshop ML tutorial
-ML tutorial for the 2024 TROPICANA workshop in Orsay, France
+This repository was created for the ML tutorial of the [2024 TROPICANA workshop](https://www.institut-pascal.universite-paris-saclay.fr/en/scientific-programs/tropicana) in Orsay, France.